You may wish to see a page with some historical background information first.

 All temples of Angkor had four doors aligned with the cardinal points: of these doors usually three were blind doors and only one (almost always the eastern one) gave access to the interior.

-Khmer architects did not know about the true arch and they used corbelling to close openings: notwithstanding this limitation they were able to build (on a small scale) elegant roofs which resembled a dome.
+Khmer architects did not know about the true arch and they used corbelling to close openings: notwithstanding this limitation they were able to build (on a small scale) elegant roofs which resembled a dome (see larger corbelled domes at Mycenae).

 The guardian deities presiding over the cardinal points all sat on elephants.
 Indra, one of the oldest Hindu deities, sat on Airavata.